leoneloliver/Accelerated-Mobile-Page/README.md

   <script async src="https://cdn.ampproject.org/v0.js"></script>
 ```

-It is a codelabs exemple created in the workshop about AMP Roadshow Toronto  at (Google Toronto)
+It is a codelabs exemple created in the workshop about AMP Roadshow Toronto  at (Google Toronto) <br>
 [Demo here](http://onclickmidia.net/amp/)